 Q: Why does The Frick Collection need to expand?

 The Frick has not undergone a comprehensive upgrade in more than eighty years, although its collections, attendance, and public programs have grown significantly over the past decades.
 Many of the Frick’s critical functions—from the presentation, care, and conservation of its collections, to education programs and basic visitor services—are constrained and have been retrofitted into spaces in the former residence and adjacent library building.
-The upgrade and expansion of the Frick will address critical institutional and programmatic needs to ensure the long-term vitality and vibrancy of the institution.

 Q: What does the expansion encompass?